Da1sypetals/SNN-MambaOut/README.md

 ## SMO, XSMO

 1. Make sure your `nvcc` version is compatible with PyTorch.
 If you use CUDA 12.1 with x86-64 Linux, you can use my compiled binary, in `build_mambaout`.
 Otherwise, compilation will start automatically,  repoting a runtime error if versions are incompatible.
+    - Note that the whole directory `build_<operator_name>` is generated and is not intended for manual modification.
 2. See `val.sh`, modify the three arguments at top.
 Checkpoint file name should match model name.
 3. `bash val.sh` and wait.
 You should see results in a minute.